lodash-archive/lodash-cli/CONTRIBUTING.md

 ## Tests

 Include updated unit tests in the `test` directory as part of your pull request.
-You can run the tests from the command line via `node test/test`, or open `test/index.html` in a web browser.
+You can run the tests from the command line via `node test/test`.

 ## Contributor License Agreement